mmrmas/mmrmas.github.io/README.md

 ## Best practices
 - Log SHA-512 hashes of documents that are not intended to modify, such as pdf files, zip/tar archives, images.
 - Keep IPtrade-logged files in a dedicated archive, preferably write-protected.
 - Share with care.
 Log your valuable original creations and innovartions before you distribute content to others.
 Logging can be done in any stage of the creative process.
 - Make the wallet address that you use for IPtrade registrations public, so that an ownership address can be easily linked to the correct individual or organization.

 ## What to do when the SHA-512 hash cannot be validated, or the registration address is incorrect
 - The SHA-512 hash is a digital fingerprint of a document.
 Any change in the document will change the hash value.
 If the hash cannot be validated on IPtrade, then the received document is different from the logged one.
 Ask if the original owner sends you the original document.
 They should be able to provide it, otherwise someone else is claiming to be the sender; and that is exactly what the original sender wanted to protect you against.
-- IPtrade can only link one wallet address to a SHA-512 hash.
+- IPtrade can only link one wallet address to a certain SHA-512 hash.
 If the hash of a received document matches an address that does not belong to the original owner, then the original owner should be able to show that they own that address as well.
-- Wwners should be transparent regarding the address they use to register SHA-512 hashes.
+- Owners should be transparent regarding the address they use to register SHA-512 hashes.
 	- Ways to achieve this are:
 		- Including their wallet address inside the shared documents
 		- Publishing their wallet address in the  public domain
-		- Publishing registered SHA-512 hashes in the public domain, for verification purposes
+		- For tradable items: Publishing registered SHA-512 hashes in the public domain, for verification purposes

 ## Challenges of the hash registration approach
 - There is no limit on changing ownership.
 Those who take over ownership via IPtrade should always validate that the first registered address belongs to the original content creator.